Monty Python: Development of the series

+"The 1960s satire boom opened up the way for a fresh, inventive generation of young comedy writer-performers to flourish on TV and to take comedy in a new and exciting direction."

+— —BBC profile for Monty Python's Flying Circus.

-According to show director Ian MacNaughton, the first discussion over the idea for the show Monty Python's Flying Circus was a result of BBC's comedy advisor, Barry Took, bringing the Pythons along with John Howard Davies (director of the first four episodes) and MacNaughton together into one conference room at the BBC Television Centre.
+According to show director Ian MacNaughton, the first discussion about Monty Python's Flying Circus occurred when BBC comedy advisor Barry Took gathered MacNaughton, the Pythons and John Howard Davies (director of the first four episodes) in a conference room at the BBC Television Centre.
 The Pythons had a definite idea about what they wanted to do with the series.
 They were admirers of the work of Peter Cook, Alan Bennett, Jonathan Miller, and Dudley Moore on Beyond the Fringe—seminal to the British "satire boom"—and had worked on Frost, which was similar in style.

-"The 1960s satire boom opened up the way for a fresh, inventive generation of young comedy writer-performers to flourish on TV and to take comedy in a new and exciting direction."

-— —BBC profile for Monty Python's Flying Circus.

 They enjoyed Cook and Moore's sketch show Not Only...
 But Also.
-One problem the Pythons perceived with these programmes was that though the body of the sketch would be strong, the writers would often struggle to then find a punchline funny enough to end on, and this would detract from the overall sketch quality.
+One problem the Pythons perceived with these programmes was that though the body of the sketch would be strong, the writers would often struggle to find a punchline funny enough to end on, and this would detract from the overall sketch quality.
 They decided that they would simply not bother to "cap" their sketches in the traditional manner, and early episodes of the Flying Circus series make great play of this abandonment of the punchline (one scene has Cleese turn to Idle, as the sketch descends into chaos, and remark that "This is the silliest sketch I've ever been in"—they all resolve not to carry on and simply walk off the set).
-However, as they began assembling material for the show, the Pythons watched one of their collective heroes, Spike Milligan, whom they had admired on The Goon Show (a show the Pythons regard as their biggest influence, which also featured Peter Sellers, whom Cleese called "the greatest voice man of all time") recording his groundbreaking BBC series Q...
+However, as they began assembling material for the show, the Pythons watched one of their heroes, Spike Milligan, whom they had admired on The Goon Show (a show the Pythons regard as their biggest influence) recording his groundbreaking BBC series Q...
 (1969).
 Not only was Q... more irreverent and anarchic than any previous television comedy, but Milligan also would often "give up" on sketches halfway through and wander off set (often muttering "Did I write this?").
 It was clear that their new series would now seem less original, and Jones in particular became determined the Pythons should innovate.
 Michael Palin recalls "Terry Jones and I adored the Q... shows...[Milligan] was the first writer to play with the conventions of television."
 Charles Isherwood writes that the Pythons "derived their sketch formats in part from the rowdy tradition of the music hall."

-"The Ministry of Silly Walks" sketch performed at the 2014 Python reunion.
-Featuring Cleese as a bowler-hatted civil servant in a fictitious British government ministry responsible for developing silly walks through grants, it appears in season 2, episode 1 of Monty Python's Flying Circus.
+Cleese has said that the show will seem more innovative to modern viewers than it actually was, because several programmes that were influences on it were mostly destroyed due to BBC policy at the time to not keep most programmes it made.